 Key stage 1 and 2 curriculum

 All children have a daily English lesson which will comprise one or more of these elements; Reading, Reading Comprehension, Writing, Phonics, Spelling, Grammar, Punctuation, Handwriting, Speaking and Listening.
 Each English theme lasts between 2-4 weeks and has a writing outcome.
+The school uses the Rigby Star Reading Scheme for EYFS, KS1 and the beginning of KS2.

 All children have a daily Mathematics lesson.
 Teachers teach to the Calculations policy to ensure consistency across the school, this is then applied to all other aspects of the Maths Curriculum.